 Work swarming, a process similar to the talent utilization process operating at Valve, is a type of spontaneous teaming mechanism borrowed from nature.
 Discussed previously by Gartner, swarming emphasizes an organic flow of energy toward specific tasks.
 You’ll find examples of work swarming operating in various workplace cultures — for example, in hospital emergency rooms.
 Ultimately, swarming allows needed resources to focus upon a task of real importance or potential value.

 Work swarming has the potential to encourage creativity and innovation.
 However, there may be a general hesitancy to give up the security of prescribed roles within a traditional organizational hierarchy.
 As such, contributors remain in their designated lines of work.
 Common sense tells us that Valve’s way of doing things won’t work perfectly at all times for all organizations.
 But, we could adapt the process in specific sectors, it could be utilized.
 Yes, organizations may need some aspects of a set hierarchy — but many functions would reap benefits from the implementation of swarming.

 A Hybrid Structure

 Job descriptions and reporting relationships prescribe specific activities and relationships.
 But to encourage creativity and innovation, it may be advantageous for employees to have the opportunity to function outside the realm of their “day-to-day” routine.
 Not unlike the 70-20-10 concept pioneered at Google, employees would feel free to explore new projects, ideas and trends.
 As such, employees would be allowed to “unhitch” from the organizational hierarchy and work flexibly for a percentage of their time.
-In this way, employees could contribute to worthy projects in which they have interest; new ideas are explored, and employee engagement might be enhanced.
+In this way, employees could contribute to worthy projects in which they have interest; new ideas are explored and employee engagement may be enhanced.